- Study Abroad /

 3. Is Canada good for Indians?

 Absolutely, Canada is good for Indians.
 Many Indians have moved to Canada in the recent past for study or better job opportunities.
 Canada also offers permanent residence (PR) for international students who meet the eligibility criteria.
+Read here to learn more about the cost of living in Canada.

 4. Why do people choose Canada over India?